Mississippi Transplant: Lauren Rhoades

 "Here I am nearly ten years later, with a Mississippi dog, a Mississippi house, a Mississippi husband, and a Mississippi baby in tow."

 What does it mean to call Mississippi home?
 Why do people choose to leave or live in this weird, wonderful, and sometimes infuriating place?
-Today Rooted Magazine founder and editor-in-chief takes her own questionnaire.
+Today Rooted Magazine founder and editor-in-chief Lauren Rhoades takes her own questionnaire.

 Where are you from?